 Curriculum focus for Term 5 and 6

-English –The genres we will cover include stories with humour and recounts and in Term 5 and in Term 6, haiku poetry, stories with fantasy and nonsense.
-We start by using Mr Stink by David Walliams, so if you have a copy at home, it will be useful to have it in school to follow as we read together.
+English –The genres we will cover include persuasive writing and recounts in Term 5 and in Term 6, haiku poetry, stories with fantasy and nonsense.

 Science – Our first topic covers Sound, where we will investigate how sounds are made, pitch and volume, followed by All Living Things in Term 6.

 Geography/History – For this first term, we are concentrating on Geography, learning about settlements and land use, and in Term 6, we will focus on History with a local history study.

 Computing – With Mrs Castle, starting with We are Co-authors, where we will produce a wiki, followed by sessions where we will use and apply our learning across the whole year and revisiting some basic word processing skills.

 RE – This term we will be investigating what it means to be a Hindu in Britain today, followed by what do Christians learn from The Creation story in Term 6.

 Art and Design/Design & Technology – For this term, we are concentrating on Design and Technology, designing, making and evaluating our ideas for a musical instrument.
 Next term, we will focus on Art and Design, looking at buildings.